Generic name: oxybutynin (transdermal) [ OX-i-BUE-ti-nin ]

-You should not use oxybutynin if you have uncontrolled narrow-angle glaucoma, a blockage in your stomach or intestines, or if you are unable to completely empty your bladder.
+You should not use this medicine if you have uncontrolled narrow-angle glaucoma, a blockage in your stomach or intestines, or if you are unable to completely empty your bladder.

 Before taking this medicine

 You should not use oxybutynin if you are allergic to it, or if you have:

 untreated or uncontrolled narrow-angle glaucoma;

 if you are unable to completely empty your bladder.

 Tell your doctor if you have ever had: